Events

 Date: May 14, 2026

 Description: Discover how attacks on public Wi-Fi networks work, in a concrete and supervised manner.
-During this workshop, you will: Create a fake Wi-Fi network (harmless) to observe how data flows when connected to it.
-Discover 'DNS Spoofing': a technique used by hackers to redirect you to a fake login page (for example, to steal your credentials).
-Analyze network traffic live: you will see what information (passwords, messages, etc.) can be intercepted if the network is not secure.
+During this workshop, you will: Create a fake Wi-Fi network (harmless) to observe how data circulates when connecting to it.
+Discover DNS Spoofing: a technique used by hackers to redirect you to a fake login page (for example, to steal your credentials).
+Analyze network traffic live: you will see what information (passwords, messages, etc.) can be intercepted if the network is not secured.
 Learn to defend yourself: Spot a suspicious Wi-Fi network and avoid connecting to it.
 Understand the usefulness of a VPN to encrypt your data and protect your privacy.
 Enable two-factor authentication on your accounts.
 Prefer secure sites (HTTPS).
-Why it's useful: To adopt good habits and protect your personal data, even without being an expert.
-The WOCSA Ethical Hacking Workshop Toulouse group brings together people interested in ethical hacking and computer security in general.
-It hosts an exchange space (in the form of a discussion list) and offers a monthly meeting.
-Its primary purpose is to allow professionals, students, and all enthusiasts in general to exchange and enrich each other from their experiences and skills.
-The approach is respectful and membership is subject to validation and signing of a deontological charter.
+Why is it useful?
+To adopt the right reflexes and protect your personal data, even without being an expert.

 Projects: ethical-hacking-workshops